nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - `addGrade 2 n/Midterm s/85 w/30`<br>
   Adds or updates a grade for the 2nd person in the list with a score of 85% for a test named "Midterm" with a 30% weightage.
-- `find Betsy` followed by `grade 1 n/FinalExam s/92 w/30`<br>
+- `find Betsy` followed by `grade 1 n/Final Exam s/92 w/30`<br>
-  Adds or updates a grade for the 1st person in the results of the `find` command with a score of 92% for "FinalExam" and 30% weightage.
+  Adds or updates a grade for the 1st person in the results of the `find` command with a score of 92% for "Final Exam" and 30% weightage.

 Expected output: